 As for issue tracking, they say that they employ the use of the GitHub issue tracker.
 They use it to keep track of all the issues, features, and bugs that are on this repo.
 You will find an integration guide on this repo as well if you are thinking of making a contribution to this repo.

 If you wish to improve your android skills, you need to get your hands on these android projects.
-If you’re interested to learn more about full-stack software development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full-stack software development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.

 Read our Popular Articles related to Software Development